Chiral Cherenkov radiation in the presence of a time-dependent chiral chemical potential: Introduction

 The time evolution of the chiral chemical potential is governed by three processes.
 The first is above-mentioned sphaleron transition, a stochastic process that generates the chiral charge.
-At very high temperatures, the transition time is estimated to be significantly longer than the lifetime of the quark-gluon plasma \cite{Moore:2010jd}.
-However, at phenomenologically relevant temperatures, the time dependence may not be negligible.
-The second process is a graduate relaxation of the chiral chemical potential due to the inelastic processes breaking the chiral symmetry.
+At very high temperatures, the transition time is estimated to be significantly shorter than the lifetime of the quark-gluon plasma \cite{Arnold:1996dy,Moore:2010jd}.
+However, at phenomenologically relevant temperatures, these time scales are comparable.
+The second process is a graduate relaxation of the chiral chemical potential due to the inelastic processes breaking the chiral symmetry \cite{Hongo:2022izs}.
 The third process is chirality transfer to the electromagnetic field via the inverse chiral cascade \cite{Joyce:1997uy,Boyarsky:2011uy,Hirono:2015rla,Akamatsu:2013pjd,Tuchin:2014iua,Buividovich:2015jfa,Manuel:2015zpa,Kirilin:2017tdh}.
 These processes impart time-dependence to the chiral chemical potential, which, in turn, impacts the chiral magnetic effect, the charge separation \cite{Tuchin:2018rrw}, and the chiral Cherenkov radiation.
 The latter is the subject of this paper.

 The chiral Cherenkov radiation is the excitation of the electromagnetic field in a chiral medium by a charged fermion.
 If the time-dependence of $b_0$ is neglected, the eigenstates of the electromagnetic field are circularly polarized monochromatic plane waves with a dispersion relation dependent on the photon polarization.
 The transition amplitude is then proportional to the delta function, which ensures energy conservation.
 However, when $b_0$ has a non-trivial time-dependence, the delta function gives way to a distribution proportional to the Fourier image of the photon amplitude.
 The relationship between the photon production rate and this amplitude is provided by perturbation theory.